Members of the X-Men team originating in X-Men: First Class and the team's additions in the timeline that was created by X-Men: Days of Future Past.

 - Adaptational Badass: He's one of the fastest Mutants in the Marvel comics universe, but he has limitations on just how fast and is generally well under the speed of sound; in inter-company crossovers, he's usually outpaced by The Flash, who can go the speed of sound.
-Here, Quicksilver is probably just as fast as The Flash, and he has all the secondary powers you'd expect from someone with superspeed — he can break glass by vibrating it with his hands, he can redirect bullets in mid-flight, has functional super strength thanks to the momentum of his punches, and he can move faster than the eye can see, to the point Hank initially thought he was teleporting.
+Here, Quicksilver is much faster, closer to The Flash's level, and he has all the secondary powers you'd expect from someone with superspeed — he can break glass by vibrating it with his hands, he can redirect bullets in mid-flight, has functional super strength thanks to the momentum of his punches, and he can move faster than the eye can see, to the point Hank initially thought he was teleporting.
 In Apocalypse, he rescues all of Xavier's students from the exploding X Mansion in what is, at best, a couple of seconds, and he's able to momentarily beat up Apocalypse before he catches onto what's happening.

 - Adaptational Nationality: The Eastern European Pietro Maximoff has been Americanized into Peter Maximoff.